-Perspectives 4
+Model Perspectives

 Types of Perspective 12

 Using Perspectives 28

-Customizing Perspectives 35
+Customizing Perspectives 34

-Perspectives for Security Groups 45
+Perspectives for Security Groups 44

-Perspectives
+Model Perspectives

 Enterprise Architect is used by a wide range of teams, from executives and Business Architects who model organizational change and strategic direction at the highest level, through to Technology Architects who model infrastructure and implementation at the lowest level, with a large number of other disciplines in between.
-Some of these additional disciplines include Business Analysts, Process Analysts and Requirement Analysts; Information Architects, Data Architects, Application Architects and Security Architects; System Engineers and Product Engineers; Testers; Scrum Masters and many more.
+These additional disciplines include Business Analysts, Process Analysts and Requirement Analysts; Information Architects, Data Architects, Application Architects and Security Architects; System Engineers and Product Engineers; Testers; Scrum Masters and many more.